amitha511/interpreter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project is a lightweight interpreter that is able to execute commands. <br />
+The project is able to execute commands. <br />

-The input of the program is a text file , contains a series of text based commands. <br />
+The input of the program is a text file containing a series of commands. <br />

-The program analyzes the text, executes the commands and finally prints the values of all the variables. </br> </br>
+The program analyzes the commands and executes them.

+Finally it prints the values of all the variables. </br> </br>

 ### Example